exAspArk/rails-jquery-tokeninput/README.md

 ## Usage

-To start using **rails-jquery-tokeninput** you just have to add data-attribute to your text input:
+To start using gem you just have to add data-attribute to your text input:

 ```ruby
 names = [{ id: 1, name: 'John' }, { id: 2, name: 'Mike' }]